-So you finally got off the couch and into a gym to take a fitness class or to the store to buy a fitness DVD, and now you’re wondering: yoga or Pilates?
+So you finally got off the couch and into a gym to take a fitness class or to the store to buy a fitness DVD, and now you’re wondering: yoga vs. Pilates for flexibility?
 They seem so similar; how do you choose?

 Pilates and yoga both use a mat; both are available as a class at the gym, via streaming online video and on DVD; both help to create that long, lean physique you want; but what’s the best choice?
 Here’s a brief breakdown of the differences between Pilates and yoga so you can decide which is right for you.

 Yoga was created in India with the purpose of connecting the individual consciousness with the universal consciousness through physical activity.
 In short, it aims to not only improve your physical health, but your emotional and spiritual health as well.
 Through repetitive movement, the act of yoga can be extremely therapeutic.
 In addition to being therapeutic, these movements focus on building flexibility and strength.
 Many types of yoga involve meditation at some point during the exercise.
 The meditative portion of yoga tends to attract people who are seeking to unwind from stressful situations.

 There are many different types of yoga, ranging from Hatha, which is a great choice to help you chill out from a long day, to Kundalini, which has been said to help people dealing with addictions.
 If you are looking for something more physically stimulating, you can try Sivananda yoga, which is a series of 12 common poses that helps to increase flexibility and strengthen muscles.